0-welding-0-0-weld

 This type of repair is most commonly required when a wheel has developed a crack caused by pothole impacts, kerb strikes, or fatigue over time.
 During the repair, the damaged area is carefully inspected and prepared before the crack is welded and reinforced.
 After welding, the wheel is usually reshaped, smoothed, and refinished to restore both its strength and appearance.

-However, not all wheels are suitable for welding repairs.
-A professional specialist will assess the location, length, and severity of the crack before recommending a repair.
+Not all wheels are suitable for welding repair.
+WheelTribe specialists will assess the location and severity of the crack before accepting a repair.
 Wheels with multiple cracks, or cracks located on critical structural areas such as the spokes, are highly unlikely to be safely repaired and will often need to be replaced instead.

 WheelTribe connects drivers with experienced alloy wheel repair specialists who can assess the damage and determine whether alloy wheel welding is a safe and viable repair option for your wheels.